manymo/AndroidBuildSystemPlugin/README.md

 Gradle plugin to deploys tests to Manymo cloud emulators from the Android SDK build system.

-To use, this requires instealling the [manymo command line tool](https://www.manymo.com/pages/documentation/manymo-command-line-tool), as well as installing the authentication token.
+To use, this requires installing the [manymo command line tool](https://www.manymo.com/pages/documentation/manymo-command-line-tool), as well as installing the authentication token.

 A typical project build.gradle will look like this: